Zoi Sadwoski Synnott, Anna Gasser top Burton US Open women’s slopestyle semis

 The competitors said after facing an abbreviated round of training due to weather on Tuesday, the course was riding nicely on Wednesday.

-“The last few days it was a little challenging because of the weather,” Landland said.
+“The last few days it was a little challenging because of the weather,” Langland said.
 “But this is the best I’ve ever seen this US Open course, it’s completely new to everyone.”

 The new course format provided quite a challenge, with two mandatory “side hits,” or quarterpipe-style transition features onto a straight landing.

+Marino, 19, said with both sides of the halfpipe-style walls being mandatory, the challenge to learn the course was daunting.

+“Personally, I think I need to work a little bit more on transition features,” Marino said.
+“I could definitely use some work on that.”

-Synnott, 18, said in addition to the very first rail section, the side hits were her favorite feature.
+Synnott, 18, said that in addition to the very first rail section, the side-hit transition features were her favorite part of the course.
 Gasser, 28, wasn’t as excited about them.

 “I hope I get more practice on the transition features,” Gasser said.
 “Those are pretty new for me.”